Masood Azhar: 2008 Mumbai attacks

 On 26 January 2014, Azhar reappeared after a seclusion of two years.
 He addressed a rally in Muzaffarabad, calling for the resumption of jihad in Kashmir.
-In March 2014, a spokesperson of Jaish-e-Muhammad claimed that he was in Srinagar, India.
+In March 2014, a spokesperson of Jaish-e-Mohammed claimed that he was in Srinagar, India.

 2016 Pathankot attack

-The 2016 Pathankot attack on Indian air base is said to be masterminded by Masood Azhar and his brother.
+The 2016 Pathankot attack on an Indian air base is said to have been masterminded by Masood Azhar and his brother Abdul Rauf Azhar.
 They were in direct touch with terrorists even after the attack had begun.
 Indian investigative agencies have given dossiers containing proofs of Azhar's complicity in the terror attack and also sought a second ʽred corner noticeʼ from ʽInterpolʼ.